 Also, the motawalli does not have any rights to draw a salary from the Estate, but he only gets some percentage for his services which is stipulated in the Waqfnama.
 Though the motawalli has full authority over the daily affairs of the Estate and nothing can be done without his permission.
 But in the letter and spirit of the Waqfnama, the motawalli has no rights to waive off rent dues of tenants and borrowers in any other form in full or partial.

 Bibi Soghra set up the Waqf in 1896 and took over the charge of a Motawalli, since then the economic and social well-being of the people got a leg and improved considerably.
 It was characterized as an age of prosperity as she greatly contributed to the well-being of society.
-She was very passionate about the socio-economic and educational development of society and was eager to stretch the boundaries of knowledge and discovery.
-A hand full of Islamic scholars, Sufi saints, and Rishi-Muni thrived during her reign in the region.
+She was very passionate about the socio-economic and educational development of society and was also eager to stretch the boundaries of knowledge and discovery.
+A handful of Islamic scholars, Sufi saints, and Rishi-Muni thrived during her reign in the region.

 This is believed to be the golden age which lasted for over 12 years, but began to fade with her death in 1908 at the age of 97.
 She is buried alongside her husband in the courtyard of Jama Masjid, Bihar Sharif, Nalanda.

-Sources: The records of the Waqfnama, officials of the Estate and the local old-aged people.
+Sources: The records of the Waqfnama, officials of the Estate, and the local old-aged people.